Homebrew/homebrew-cask-eid/README.md

 # Homebrew/cask-eid

 These were casks for electronic identity card software of various countries.

-All casks were either migrated to [Homebrew/homebrew-cask](https://github.com/Homebrew/homebrew-cask) or deleted.
+They were deleted for being complex, high maintenance, and having low download numbers.
+[We no longer accept submissions for them](https://github.com/Homebrew/homebrew-cask/blob/master/doc/faq/rejected_casks.md), even on the other repositories.